sotieno/RouteRover/README.md

 Before you begin, ensure you have met the following requirements:

 - Python 3.x installed.
-- PostgreSQL, PostGIS, pgRouting set up with the necessary data.
+- PostgreSQL set up with the necessary data.
 - Flask and required Python packages installed.
 You can install them using `pip`:

 ### Installation